Optimization, Performance & RAM Usage

 - High "I/O Wait" on the server despite low CPU usage.

 Premium_LRSon Azure Disks,gp3on AWS EBS,pd-ssdon GCP).
-Avoid "File" based storage classes (likeazurefile-csi) for database workloads.
+Avoid "File" based storage classes (likeazurefile-csi) for any database workload β including SQLite.

 Other Cloud-Specific Considerationsβ